Mishnaic Hebrew

 The Mishnaic Hebrew language, or Early Rabbinic Hebrew language, is one of the direct ancient descendants of Biblical Hebrew as preserved after the Babylonian captivity, and definitively recorded by Jewish sages in writing the Mishnah and other contemporary documents.

 A transitional form of the language occurs in the other works of Tannaitic literature dating from the century beginning with the completion of the Mishnah.
-These include the halachic Midrashim (Sifra, Sifre, Mechilta etc.) and the expanded collection of Mishnah-related material known as the Tosefta.
-The Talmud contains excerpts from these works, as well as further Tannaitic material not attested elsewhere; the generic term for these passages is Baraitot.
+These include the halakhic midrashim (Sifra, Sifre, Mekhilta of Rabbi Ishmael, etc.) and the expanded collection of Mishnah-related material known as the Tosefta.
+The Talmud contains excerpts from these works and further Tannaitic material not attested elsewhere; the generic term for these passages is baraitot.
 The language of all these works is very similar to Mishnaic Hebrew.

 Historical occurrence

-Mishnaic Hebrew is found primarily from the 1st to the 4th centuries, corresponding to the Roman period after the destruction of the Temple in Jerusalem.
-It developed under the profound influence of spoken Aramaic.
+Mishnaic Hebrew is found primarily from the first to the fourth centuries, corresponding to the Roman period after the destruction of the Second Temple in the Siege of Jerusalem (70 CE).
+It developed under the profound influence of Middle Aramaic.
 Also called Tannaitic Hebrew or Early Rabbinic Hebrew, it is represented by the bulk of the Mishnah (משנה, published around 200) and the Tosefta within the Talmud, and by some of the Dead Sea Scrolls, notably the Copper Scroll and the Bar Kokhba Letters.